Usage Guide

 - Boolean values should be specified as true or false (lowercase)

-Add repositories to track with gh-worker.
+Add repositories to track.

 - Creates the necessary directory structure

-repository-path - Initializes issue storage in
+- Initializes issue storage in

 Examples:

-# Add a single repository
+# Add a single repository (no clone by default)

-ghw add owner/repo
+ghw repositories add owner/repo

 # Add multiple repositories